RainbowInHell/LunchReminderForMyBae/README.md

 1. **Scheduled Execution**: GitHub Actions runs the workflow every weekday at 8:00 AM Minsk time
 2. **Time Validation**: The bot checks if it's a weekday and within the 8:00-8:30 AM window
 3. **Random Delay**: Adds 0-30 minutes random delay for natural timing
-4. **Message Generation**: Claude AI creates a unique, loving reminder message
+4. **Message Generation**: Selects a random romantic message based on the day of the week
 5. **Message Delivery**: Sends the personalized message via Telegram

 ## 💝 Sample Messages

-The bot generates messages like:
+The bot sends different messages for each day:

+**Monday Messages:**
-- "Good morning my love! 💕 Don't forget to order your lunch today, I want to make sure you eat well! 🥗✨"
+- "Good morning my love! 💕 It's Monday - let's start the week with a delicious lunch! 🥗✨"
-- "Hey beautiful! 😘 Time for lunch planning - treat yourself to something delicious! 🍽️💖"
+- "Hey beautiful! 😘 Monday lunch time - treat yourself to something amazing! 🍽️💖"

+**Tuesday Messages:**
+- "Good morning beautiful! 💕 Tuesday vibes - time for a delightful lunch! 🥗✨"
-- "Morning sunshine! ☀️ It's Tuesday - perfect day to order something tasty for lunch! 🥙💕"
+- "Hey my love! 😘 Tuesday treat time - order something that makes you happy! 🍽️💖"

+**And unique messages for Wednesday, Thursday, and Friday!**

 ## 🔧 Troubleshooting

 ### Bot Not Sending Messages
 - Check GitHub Actions logs for errors
-- Verify all three secrets are correctly set
+- Verify both secrets are correctly set (TELEGRAM_BOT_TOKEN and TELEGRAM_CHAT_ID)
 - Ensure the bot token is valid
 - Confirm the chat ID is correct

 ### Wrong Timezone
 - The bot is configured for Belarus/Minsk timezone (UTC+3)
-- To change timezone, modify the timezone ID in `ClaudeService.cs` and `Program.cs`
+- To change timezone, modify the timezone ID in `MessageService.cs` and `Program.cs`

-### Claude API Issues
-- Verify your Claude API key is valid and has credits
-- Check the API usage limits in Anthropic Console

 ## 🎯 Customization